victorpopkov/cask-tools/doc/cask-homepage.md

 #### Host has changed _(host)_

-It's also sometimes important to catch only those redirects that have a change in the host.
-This rule catches this kind of redirects.
+It's also sometimes important to catch only those redirects that have a change in the host itself.
+This rule is a good way to find those.

 Example: